the-ahuja-lab/AgeXtend/docker/README.md

 ### **STEP-I License Key Application**

-Run the following command to get the hostname (image name) and the IP address of your running container.
+Run the following command to get the hostname (container ID) and the IP address of your running container.

 ```
 cat /etc/hostname